Mazlan has an affinity for insightful facts that he loves to share with others.

 In this version, Snow White (Shanley Caswell) was a disturbed young girl who got sent to a boot camp for troubled teens, by her evil stepmother.
 Of course, the evil stepmother consulted the mirror that convinced her that as long as Snow White is in the house, the rich husband would not give all his love and wealth to her.

-Following in the tradition of the Snow White fable tale, seven other troubled teens were already in the disciplinary camp.
+Following the tradition of the Snow White fable tale, seven other troubled teens were already in the disciplinary camp.
 Then, there was also the old story of some kids who had died there.

-So save your valuable time by doing other things, instead of watching this film.
+So, save your valuable time by doing other things instead of watching this film.

 However, if you insist, then you can rent or buy the DVD that went on sale on March 20th, 2012.

 - Maureen McCormick as Eve, the evil stepmother